kubernetes101/pib-dev/README.md

 # Pilot-in-a-Box Overview

-## Breaking Changes in 0.11.0

-- Version 0.11.0 has breaking changes from 0.10.0
-- The CLIs will automatically use the latest when you create a new Codespace
-- Using the 0.11.0 or higher CLIs on an 0.10.0 branch will break
-- To check the version of your CLI
-  - `kic -v`
-  - `flt -v`
-- If you have an existing branch with work you want to save and create a new Codespace you can downgrade the CLI in that CS
-  - Make sure you're in the root of your branch repo
-  - `.devcontainer/cli-update.sh 0.10.0`
-- To go back to the current CLI
-  - `.devcontainer/cli-update.sh`

 ## Introduction

 Kubernetes is hard.
 Getting started and set up for the first time can take weeks to get right.
 Managing deployments on a fleet of Kubernetes clusters on the edge brings even more challenges.